DappDevs/presentations/content/ethereum-background.md

 ???

+Ethereum is the backend database of the decentralized web

+Ethereum is ACID compliant:
+* Applied atomically -- "all or nothing"
+    * If it fails, it fails everywhere
+    * No state modifications
+* Consistently applied -- everyone agrees on rules
+    * Smart contracts modify rules consistently
+* Transactions are isolated -- no txn dependancies
+    * Order is important...
+* Durable, thanks to the blockchain! -- massively redundant
+    * Uptime is 100%!

++++

 In my opinion, the best way to think of Ethereum is a really interesting back-end database for decentralized applications.
 Like most databases, Ethereum is ACID compliant,